MelanieJae/Udacity-AND-RSSReader/README.md

 # App Notes

 This app contains two screens.
 The main screen shows cards linking to news stories obtained from a JSON data file.
 Upon clicking on any of the cards you arrive at the detail screen with the media content.
-The project is designed to be easily read and enjoyed on either a phone or tablet in porttrain or landscape mode with customized layouts based on screen width breakpoints.
+The project is designed to be easily read and enjoyed on either a phone or tablet in portrait or landscape mode with customized layouts based on screen width breakpoints.

 # External Libraries: